 InvizBox sent me a promotional email with details about the Tor-to-VPN service firmware upgrade.
 It promised 90 day free VPN services to customers who upgraded their firmware.
-I didn’t investigate this promotional offer too closely prior to upgrading my firmware as I assumed the InvizBox’s on-device web interface itself would guide me through the sign-up process.
+I didn’t investigate this promotional offer too closely before upgrading my firmware as I assumed the InvizBox’s on-device web interface itself would guide me through the sign-up process.
 I can’t find any references to this promotional offer anywhere on the InvizBox website.
 They seem to have changed their minds about providing customers with a free 90 day trial period after sending out the promotional email.

 In the end I never got around to test how the VPN services on the InvizBox worked as I could never figure out how to sign up for the service.
-I never actually purchased a VPN router so I’m actually okay with never having one either.
+I never purchased a VPN router so I’m okay with never having one either.

 The base firmware, LEDE/OpenWRT, is technically capable of connecting to any VPN service from any VPN provider.
 The Vilfo VPN router comes to mind.
 However, the firmware on the InvizBox can’t easily be configured to use another VPN service.